At Nelnah Bessie John School

 cultural ties.

-We acknowledge that we live and learn on the traditional territory of the White River First Nation.
+We acknowledge that we live and learn on the unceded traditional territory of the White River First Nation.
+The school was named after the late Nelnah Bessie John, a respected White River elder and language teacher.

 Growth Plan